leechongchong/Udacity-Data-Scientist-Nanodegree/Project: Data Scientist Capstone/README.md

 is the clean version of Credit Card Payment Fraud.xlsx after the missing values being handled.

 Credit Card Payment Fraud Features.xlsx \
-is the final version of Credit Card Payment Fraud.xlsx without newly created features related to fraud detection.
+is the final version of Credit Card Payment Fraud.xlsx with newly created features related to fraud detection.

 DQR.ipynb \
 is the Jupyter Notebook conducting explotary data analysis on the given dataset.